MuhammedAlkhudiry/CS-423-Project/README.md

 # CS 423 Project
-Our project for CS423 course, which is a simple assembler using Python.
+Our project for CS423 course, which is a simple assembler using Python, with simple loader using C++.

 Names:
 <br />